Benjamin-Blocksom/core-java-blog/about/index.md

 This **site** was built with **[Eleventy](https://www.11ty.dev/)**, a really neat project for quickly scaffolding static sites.
 Pages were generated from **[Nunjucks](https://mozilla.github.io/nunjucks/)**, a powerful templating language for JavaScript.
 Site was deployed on **[Netlify](http://www.netlify.com)** using their serverless backend services.

-The author, **[Benjamin Blocksom](http://benjaminblocksom.com)**, is a full stack developer also currenty working certification for Linux Administration (LPI Linux Essentials) and Amazon AWS Certified Solutions Architect (SAA-C02).
+The author, **[Benjamin Blocksom](http://benjaminblocksom.com)**, is a full stack developer also currenty pursuing certification in Linux Administration (LPI Linux Essentials) and as an Amazon AWS Certified Solutions Architect (SAA-C02).